giganano/TrackStar/docs/src/index.rst

 **Version**: 1.0.0.dev0

-TrackStar is a highly optimized, user-friendly library designed to compute Bayesian likelihood estimates for models that predict curves in any N-dimensional space when the data have uncertainties in all directions.
+TrackStar is a highly optimized, user-friendly library for curve fitting in any N-dimensional space when the data have uncertainties in all directions.
 Such models arise, e.g., within astrophysics, in the context of stellar streams, stellar isochrones, and galactic chemical evolution.
 We encourage first-time users to read the synopsis under our science documentation to familiarize themselves with the mathematics behind TrackStar.

 Useful Links
 ============